 From Nipigon drive about 20km east and turn left (north) onto a logging road that has a sign for Flemming’s Outfitters.
-Drive up this logging road for 200m and park near the steel cylinders.
+Drive along this logging road for 200m and park near the steel cylinders.

 The trail starts across the road from the steel cylinders.
 Follow the trail south until you meet a snowmobile trail and then head right (east) until you reach a bridge.
-Just before the bridge you will see the flagged trail on the north side next to the river.
+Just before the bridge, you will see the flagged trail on the north side next to the river.

 The trail will take you to the base of the waterfall, as well as to the top.
-From the top you will look over Kama Bay, and possibly even the Sleeping Giant.
+From the top, you will look over Kama Bay, and possibly even the Sleeping Giant.
 Follow the map on your return so that you don’t miss hiking through the cedar forest.

 This trail is still clearly marked, there was a couple time I thought I lost trail but i could always look around and see a marker.
 Also they do have a map at every junction to see where you are

 Heading here this weekend..
 Anyone know if it’s still clearly marked?
 And how long the trail is to the falls and back?